 8. Carrie Fisher Was the Original Miss Scarlet, But It Was the 80s.
 So, You Know, Cocaine

 This was the 80s.
 We’ve seen Wolf of Wall Street.
 We assume there was some cocaine abuse going around.
-In Clue‘s case, it all centers around, surprise, surprise, Carrie Fisher, who had a real rough couple of decades.
+In Clue‘s case, it all centers around Carrie Fisher, who had a real rough couple of decades and has since been refreshingly candid about it.

 Originally cast as Miss Scarlet, Fisher called up a week before rehearsals to let Lynn know she was in rehab.
 I’ll let him take it from here: